 Cuba is a unlike any other country I’ve visited and it’s safe to say that this out-of-kilter Caribbean island requires a bit more research and planning than your average trip.

-Having recently completed my second trip, here’s my list of 10 essential things to know about Cuba before you visit covering everything from visas to money to internet access to scams to US visitors.
+Having recently completed my second trip, here’s my list of what you need to know about Cuba before you visit covering everything from visas to money to internet access to scams to US visitors.

 1. Visas for Cuba